Blog – Posted on Monday, Apr 27

 6. Reading books offline using the Kindle Cloud Reader

-Another nifty feature of the Kindle Cloud Reader is its offline mode — a way for you to read Kindle books even when you don’t have Internet.
+Another nifty feature is the offline mode — a way for you to read Kindle books even when you don’t have Internet.
 You might have noticed already that you have two tabs at your disposal — one named Cloud and one named Downloaded.
 If you download a book, it will appear in the Downloaded tab, where you can access it without needing Internet.

 Here’s how to activate the offline mode.
 First, click on the Downloaded tab.
 You should get a pop-up box that asks you to click the Enable Offline button.
 Once you do so, all you need to do is simply right-click on a book.
 You’ll see a menu option to Download & Pin Book.
 Click it to begin downloading the book.